oci-landing-zones/terraform-oci-modules-networking/modules/l7_load_balancers/examples/simple-lbaas-on-existing-vcn/README.md

 This module requires the following OCI IAM permissions:
 ```
+Allow group <group-name> to manage virtual-network-family in compartment <compartment-name>

-Allow group <group-name> to manage load-balancers in compartment <compartment-name>
+Allow group <group-name> to manage drgs in compartment <compartment-name>
 ```

 ### Terraform Version < 1.3.x and Optional Object Type Attributes